-Italian food generally is one of the finest cuisines in the world in my opinion.
+Italian cuisine is one of the finest cuisines in the world.
 Bucatini all’Amatriciana is one of the best and most popular Italia dishes by no mistake.
 It is simply delicious and if you are a red sauce lover like me, you’ll take a liking to it.

-When I visited Rome several years ago, I was so excited to be in one of the oldest cities in the world!
+…do as the Romans do.
+Ok, well maybe not everything.
+LOL When I visited Rome several years ago, I was so excited to be in one of the oldest cities in the world!
 I was walking on the streets of what was once a thriving civilization that was ahead of its time.
-To walk steps away from the great Coloseum where gladiators fought wild beasts for entertainment is really an incredible lifetime experience.

 After seeing some of the beautiful sites, one does get a little hungry.
 We had a wonderful meal at a restaurant near the Coloseum that served us antipasto.
 It had fresh roasted peppers, prosciutto, sharp provolone cheese and green olives.
-It was followed by a simple pasta dish with tomato sauce that tasted delicious beyond words.
+A simple, yet absolutely delicious, pasta dish with tomato sauce followed.

 I thought to myself “How can this sauce be so tasty?”
 It was the kind of tasty that you can’t stop eating it.
 You don’t even want to talk to anyone until you finish every last forkful.
 Please don’t interrupt me while I devour this spaghetti with a hole it mixed with savory tomato sauce.

 I soon found out this simple dish is a popular classic Roman dish.
 Bucatini all’Amatriciana is the name of this delicious dish.
 It is named after the town where it originated called Amatrice.

 The meat used in the original Bucatini all’Amatriciana recipe is cured pork jowl which, I suspect may not be easy to find.
 A common and widely accepted substitute is good quality pancetta (similar to bacon.)